 That’s where 78-year-old Don found himself in late 2017.
 The Ellington, Connecticut, man went to his local hospital to have new wires attached to his pacemaker.
 “The old wires had been in for 10 to 12 years,” said Don, “and scar tissue had made them more tightly bonded to my heart.”
 But that procedure didn’t do the trick; before long, wires began to poke through the incision in his chest and they became infected.
 Several rounds of antibiotics, both in the hospital and at home, didn’t clear it.
-He needed the pacemaker and the new wires removed, but it still didn’t solve the problem.
+He needed the pacemaker and the new wires removed, but other physicians tried and failed.
 Don was in serious trouble.

 He was flown in by the Northwell SkyHealth helicopter from Connecticut to the Sandra Atlas Bass Heart Hospital.
 There, he was treated by Laurence M. Epstein, MD—Northwell Health’s systems director of electrophysiology—who has performed more than 3,000 lead extractions, or surgical removal of pacemaker wires.
 “Some patients are unaware that ICD and pacemaker lead extraction is possible,” said Dr. Epstein.
 But, he added, when failed or infected leads are left in the body, “it’s like kicking the can down the road, and it’s a real problem that patients aren’t getting appropriate care.”

 While many former patients flew to see Dr. Epstein at his former hospital in Boston (some from as far as Baghdad and Taiwan), the fact that he’s brought his expertise to our backyard was a boon for Don, who underwent the life-changing lead extraction procedure at the Heart Hospital—which is chosen by more people to treat heart rhythm disorders than any other hospital.* Not only was Dr. Epstein’s expertise a comfort to Don, the whole hospital made him feel completely cared for.